-Under the direction of Music Director & Conductor Daniel Meyer, the Lakeside Symphony Orchestra (LSO) will perform a moving concert at 8 p.m.
+Under the direction of Music Director & Conductor Daniel Meyer, the Lakeside Symphony Orchestra (LSO) will perform a concert with Timothy Chooi, violin and Beo String Quartet at 7:30 p.m.
 Friday, Aug.
 4 in Hoover Auditorium.

 The LSO, established in 1963, is a celebrated tradition at Lakeside and a key component of our arts programming.
 More than 80 musicians from across the country are members of the symphony, many of whom have devoted years of service to Lakeside.

-This summer brings a series of LSO performances for all ages with extraordinarily talented guest artists and new opportunities for audiences to share the love of music and the symphony.
+This summer brings a series of LSO performances for all ages with extraordinarily talented guest artists and new opportunities for audiences to share their love of music and the symphony.

 Timothy Chooi, Violin: A popular soloist and recitalist, he is sought after as much for his passionate performances as for his wide-ranging repertoire.
 Recent honors include Second Prize, Belgium’s world-renowned 2019 Queen Elisabeth Competition, First Prize, the 2018 Joseph Joachim International Violin Competition in Germany, and the First Prize, the 2018 Schadt Violin Competition in the USA.
 He was the recipient of one of Europe’s most coveted prize, “Prix Paternot,” which recognizes a promising and accomplished international artist at the prestigious Verbier Festival in Switzerland.
 In addition to his awards, Chooi’s numerous honors include the third prize at the 2015 Michael Hill Violin Competition in New Zealand and Grand Prize at the 2010 Montreal Symphony Manulife Competition in Canada.
 He was a laureate at the 2014 Menuhin International Competition and the recipient of the Vadim Repin Scholarship Award in New York City.